HimanS1708/CS658_Project/README.md

 # CS658 Project

 This is the project repository of Group 5 for the course CS658.
 We are working on the **CIC-Evasive-PDFMal2022** dataset.
 Our project idea is inspired by the paper [“PDF Malware Detection Based on Stacking Learning”](https://pdfs.semanticscholar.org/c4e6/1e9545951bf4e7dbefd7796b6f7f050a75f6.pdf), The International Conference on Information Systems Security and Privacy, February 2022.
 The goal of this project is to update the dataset with data post 2022 and review the ML/DL model used and try out modern techniques for classification.
 A thorough analysis of the existing dataset and model has been carried out to identify the limitations and finding the innovative ways to overcome the same.

 ## PDF Dataset

-Available [here](http://205.174.165.80/CICDataset/CIC-EvasivePDF2022/Dataset/): 9107 Benign files and 21721 Malicious files

-TODO: Get recent data from places like MalwareBazaar or other open source repositories providing malicious PDFs.
+Available [here](http://205.174.165.80/CICDataset/CIC-EvasivePDF2022/Dataset/): 9107 Benign files and 21721 Malicious files.
+In addition to this existing dataset from CIC Website, we have added a diverse dataset obtained from VirusShare, GOVDocs, PDFRep, VirusTotal etc. The dataset contains equal proportion of malicious and benign PDF files making a balanced and robust set of data to test and validate our improved version of Model.
+The following three novel idesa have been implemented in this project:-
+    1. Enhanced Dataset
+    2. Enhanced Feature set
+    3. Implementation of SHAP (SHapley Additive exPlanations)

 ## Feature Extraction